celeena-w/celeena-w/README.md

-# Heyy there, it's Celeena here 😊
+# Heyy, it's Celeena here 😊
 **`Software Developer | HealthTech`**

 An aspiring Software Developer and AI enthusiast currently pursuing a Bachelor of Information Technology (Software Development) at the Adelaide University.
 I enjoy building software, strengthening my problem-solving skills, and exploring emerging technologies that have the potential to improve everyday life.